MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md

 keywords: uwp, in-app purchases, IAPs, add-ons, trials, Windows.ApplicationModel.Store
 ---

-# Using the Windows.ApplicationModel.Store namespace
+# In-app purchases and trials using the Windows.ApplicationModel.Store namespace

 You can use members in the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace to add in-app purchases and trial functionality to your Universal Windows Platform (UWP) app to help monetize your app.
 These APIs also provide access to the license info for your app.